PHSI-supplements/labs/lab-templates/RotaryMotionLab/doc/AA-checkoff.md

     - **+¾** `set_servo_pin()` is implemented correctly
     - **+1** `get_quadrature()` is implemented correctly
 4. [ ] Show the TA your *timer.c* to demonstrate that the timer interrupt and its ISR are set up correctly.
-    - **+½** the timer interrupt is correctly configured and its ISR is correctly registered
+    - **+½** The timer interrupt is correctly configured and its ISR is correctly registered

 5. [ ] Show the TA your *servomotor.c*.
 6. [ ] Place both of the Cow&nbsp;Pi's switches in the *left* position.